 The park is close to the RSPB Ken-Dee Marshes bird reservation, however the jewel in the crown is definitely Galloway Forest Park.
 Galloway offers over 300 square miles of amazing scenery, from dense woodland to heather covered hills and rolling countryside.
+It also boasts a Dark sky park for amazing star gazing.
 Walking the park is a great experience, although mountain bike hire is available for those fit enough and who wish to take in the area at a faster pace.

-Within Loch Ken Holiday Park, travellers can enjoy a range of activities, particularly those that take place on Loch Ken itself, such as fishing and sailing.
-There is a leading water-ski and wakeboard training centre situated close-by, too, so those with a sense of adventure can learn a new skill during their stay.
+Within Loch Ken Holiday Park, travellers can enjoy a range of activities, particularly those that take place on Loch Ken itself, such as fishing, kayaking, sailing and stand- up paddle boarding.
+There is a leading water-ski and wakeboard centre situated close-by, so those with a sense of adventure can learn a new skill during their stay.

-The Galloway Activity Centre, in addition, offers activities such as kayaking, archery, orienteering, outdoor laser quest, and climbing.
+The Galloway Activity Center, in addition, offers activities such as kayaking, sailing, archery, zip-line, water-park, outdoor laser quest and climbing.

 PARK FACILITIES :

--Luxurious waterfront 2 & 3 bedroom holiday homes for hire
+-Luxurious waterfront super deluxe and deluxe 2 & 3 bedroom holiday homes for hire

 -An extensive tent field with electric hook-ups